Multi-model Ensemble Analysis with Neural Network Gaussian Processes: Global and regional projections under SSP2-4.5

 Figures \ref{fig:rcm_projections}b, d show the temporally averaged MSE differences between NN-GPR and the RCM mean to show where NN-GPR provides improvement.
 NN-GPR has nearly uniformly smaller MSE values for T2M, with considerable improvements in the western United States and northern Mexico.
 Therefore, NN-GPR may capture interannual variability and topographic effects better than the RCM average.
 There are similarly large decreases in MSE in the Hudson Bay and the Chesapeake Bay for T2M in the Pacific Northwest and near Florida for PR.
-These widespread improvements suggest that NN-GPR can surpass the historical skill of RCM's, particularly in regions of high variability.
+These widespread improvements suggest that NN-GPR can surpass the historical skill of RCMs, particularly in regions of high variability.
 Thus, NN-GPR may offer a practical and computationally inexpensive surrogate for RCM ensembles, which are often used to assess extreme behavior \citep{mearns2017cordex, haugen2018estimating}.
-Because there is significantly less tradeoff between spatial resolution and computational cost compared to RCMs, we could cheaply study extreme behavior at fine scales.
+Because there is significantly less tradeoff between spatial resolution and computational cost compared to RCMs, we could cheaply study extreme behavior at fine spatial resolutions, particularly if we used finer time scales than monthly time steps where extreme behavior is more meaningful.

-Figure \ref{fig:rcm_projections}a, b shows the yearly spatial averages of each method's predictions of North American T2M and PR fields.
+Figures \ref{fig:rcm_projections}a, b show the yearly spatial averages of each method's predictions of North American T2M and PR fields.
 Strikingly, we see a convergence of the NN-GPR and RCM predictions around 2040, with near total agreement by 2070.
-Despite the large differences early on (Figure \ref{fig:rcm_metrics}), the two methods broadly agree near the end of the projection period.
-This sheds new light on the global predictions in Figure \ref{fig:reanalysis_projection} and suggests that NN-GPR may be acting as a global downscaling model in addition to a forecasting model.
-Comparing the NN-GPR predictions with the EA predictions in Figure \ref{fig:rcm_projections}a, we can again see that NN-GPR runs cool which is consistent with Figure \ref{fig:reanalysis_projection}.
+Despite the considerable differences early on (Figure \ref{fig:rcm_metrics}), the two methods broadly agree near the end of the projection period.
+This sheds new light on the global predictions in Figure \ref{fig:reanalysis_projection} and suggests that NN-GPR may act as a global downscaling model in addition to a forecasting model.
+Comparing the NN-GPR predictions with the EA predictions in Figure \ref{fig:rcm_projections}a, we can again see that NN-GPR runs cool, consistent with Figure \ref{fig:reanalysis_projection}.
 For PR (Figure \ref{fig:rcm_projections}b), our model projects a slightly drier climate than either the RCM or EA, although the rate of precipitation increase is projected to be higher.

 Figure \ref{fig:rcm_projections}c shows that the early differences between NN-GPR and the RCM might be due to NN-GPR projecting a warmer Pacific.
 After 2060, the differences between the two models stabilize (Figure \ref{fig:rcm_projections}a), albeit with NN-GPR consistently predicting a significantly warmer western United States and slightly cooler Canada and Hudson Bay.
 Differences in PR (Figure \ref{fig:rcm_projections}d) are essentially negligible save for in the Pacific Northwest and the Southeast, where NN-GPR projects a significantly drier climate.
 These differences largely account for the consistent gap between NN-GPR and the RCM in Figure \ref{fig:rcm_projections}b.